 However, starting January 01, 2020, the way you collect, store, and share this data may land you in trouble.
 If you’re unsure how the California Consumer Privacy Act (CCPA) will impact your company, keep reading.
 This introduction to CCPA compliance focuses on the most common questions that businesses have today.

-For more detailed information, including the major differences between GDPR and CCPA, download our white paper here.
+For more detailed information, including the major differences between GDPR and CCPA, check out our infographic.

 For now, let’s start with the basics.

 The CCPA’s goal is to give consumers more information and control over how their personal information is being used.
 It will apply to all businesses that handle or collect data from California residents.

 What is residency based on?
 Basically, anyone who pays taxes to the State of California is a California consumer, whether they currently live in the Golden State or not.
 This California residency law site explains more:

 “Under California law, a person who visits the state for other than a temporary or transitory purpose is also a legal resident, subject to California taxation.
 Even visits can result in residency status.
 Examples of such visits include an indefinite stay for health reasons, extended stays (usually over six months), retirement, or employment that requires a prolonged or indefinite period to accomplish.”